devops329/devops/instruction/grafanaK6/grafanaK6.md

   "stack": "Error: Duplicate entry 'qAjm-F_SYmJczs82ToQUJbvNE5VoauNxIGA9O3u7KpI' for key 'auth.PRIMARY'\n    at DB.query (/home/ubuntu/services/jwt-pizza-service/database/database.js:288:40)\n    at DB.loginUser (/home/ubuntu/services/jwt-pizza-service/database/database.js:103:18)\n    at process.processTicksAndRejections (node:internal/process/task_queues:95:5)\n    at async setAuth (/home/ubuntu/services/jwt-pizza-service/routes/authRouter.js:120:3)\n    at async /home/ubuntu/services/jwt-pizza-service/routes/authRouter.js:86:18"
 }
 ```

+## Wrap up

+Congratulations!
+You have created your first load test.
+That is a big step in your DevOps mastery.
+K6 is a great example how the need for automation drives the creation of powerful tools that benefit everyone.